radicalcollegestrategies/radicalcollegestrategies.github.io/_testimonialsL/10Vedansh.md

 ---
-from: VG, Archbishop Mitty High School
+from: Parents of VG, UPenn Class of 2026
 ---
-<p>I'm a Junior and so far have taken AP courses based on what was available and what my friends took.
-I also lead the robotics team at school.
-I hoped these efforts would be sufficient to get me into my target college, but honestly, I had little clue.
-Our school counselor provided good but generic advice, and I was looking for something tailored to my situation and ambition.</p>

-<p>During our 1-1 conversation, Geeta focused intently on which courses I should take in my senior year and gave me a prioritized list of <b>3 specific summer programs</b> that were strongly aligned with my interest in engineering and robotics, and would make me stand out in my college application.
-She was very knowledgeable about the dual degree programs I was interested in and guided me on what it would take to get into those programs.
-Her direct style and clarity of thought provided me a <b>clear sense of where to direct my energy</b> for the remaining time.
-Looking back, I would have benefited immensely if I had started a conversation with Geeta a couple of years ago.</p>
+<p>My son attended a private school in the SF Bay Area.
+He has been an A student and taken many AP courses, in addition to leading the school robotics team.
+The school counselor covered the essentials of college admissions but we were lacking specific advice tailored to my son's ambitions and goals.</p>

+<p>Geeta adviced my son on course selection for his senior year and prioritized summer opportunities to help him <b>clearly understand the impact of different activities</b> in the admissions process.
+Many of her suggestions were not obvious or intuitive and made a huge difference in <b>allocation of limited time and energy</b> of an already overwhelmed high schooler.
+She did a thorough review of college applications and provided a number of <b>critical insights and suggestions</b> that he missed even after several iterations with the school teachers and counselor. </p>

+<p>Geeta brings a wealth of experience in helping high potential students stand out in their college applications.
+Our son was accepted at an Ivy League school and we believe Geeta played a critical role in supporting his efforts.</p>